 Our organic garden is also incredibly therapeutic.
 I love getting out there and working the earth, digging in the dirt, and seeing what my hard work can produce.
 We all enjoy going and picking the fruits of our labors and using them to cook some fresh meals or to preserve and put away for later.

 As I work toward getting this years garden ready, I think back and realize that many people are probably in the same position I was in.
 They want to grow their own food, but have no idea where to start.
-I know there are plenty of people that need tips to start their first organic vegetable garden.
+I know there are plenty of people that need tips to start their first garden.
 There will be lots of fresh gardening how to and inspiration content going up in my facebook group over the next few weeks and months, so if you haven’t joined in yet, please do!

-How to Start an Organic Vegetable Garden
+Creating an Organic Vegetable Garden

 First things first, no matter how much you want to grow all of the things, do yourself a favor and start slow and start small.
 Gardening is fun and can be incredibly rewarding, but it can also get super overwhelming really quickly.
 So, just keep that in mind while you read through knowing that you can always expand next year.

-1. Make Some Goals
+Create Some Gardening Goals

 Goal-setting in any facet of life is essential for numerous reasons.
 It helps you stay focused, and gives you something to work towards.
 Starting a garden is no exception.
 To ensure your garden is prolific and fulfills your needs, you need to set some goals.